Towards nanophotonic optical isolation via inverse design of energy transfer in non-reciprocal media

 This is a self-referential equation for $\G(\mathbf{r},\mathbf{r}',\omega)$, so we solve it via repeated re-substitution --- this is the standard method of the Born series.
-Restricting to one non-trivial term (i.e. assuming that the non-reciprocal perturbation is small) we have;
+Restricting to one non-trivial term (i.e. assuming that the nonreciprocal perturbation is small) we have;

-which allows us to work out non-reciprocal Green's tensors with knowledge only of the Green's tensor of a corresponding `close-by' reciprocal Green's tensor, and the non-reciprocal permittivity.
-If we assume that our non-reciprocal object has a constant (tensor) permittivity and sits in a reciprocal background, we can take $\delta\eps(\mathbf{r},\omega)$ to have the following form;
+which allows us to work out nonreciprocal Green's tensors with knowledge only of the Green's tensor of a corresponding `close-by' reciprocal Green's tensor, and the nonreciprocal permittivity.
+If we assume that our nonreciprocal object has a constant (tensor) permittivity and sits in a reciprocal background, we can take $\delta\eps(\mathbf{r},\omega)$ to have the following form;

-where $V$ is the volume of the non-reciprocal object.
+where $V$ is the volume of the nonreciprocal object.
 We can therefore restrict the $\mathbf{s}$ integration to the volume $V$, leaving:

 This is Eq.~\eqref{approximateG} in the main text.